textpattern/textpattern.github.io/brand/user-docs-guide.md

 These types of strings are uniquely preferences labels (a.k.a. settings) in the Site, Admin, Publish, and Feeds sections of the Preferences panel.
 Specifically, they are the settings with labels posed as questions.
 For these labels, `emphasis` is used to distinguish them easier from regular text, which screen-readers also pick up on, for example:

 Widowed words happen when the last word of a title wraps to a new line by itself.
 You may not like it.
-Prevent widowed words from happening by selecting 'Yes’ for the *Prevent widowed words in article titles?* preference in the Publish section of the Preferences panel.
+Prevent widowed words from happening by selecting 'Yes' for the *Prevent widowed words in article titles?* preference in the Publish section of the Preferences panel.
 {:.example}

 As in earlier examples, additional strings are used (correctly) and lots of context is involved to make them clear.
 The string we're concerned with here is the preference label posed as a question, distinguished by emphasized text.
 Without the emphasis, the string would be much harder to see and understand.